 The cover letter process can seem intimidating, but it doesn’t have to be.
 When you break it down into parts, a great cover letter can be done by anyone.
-This workshop-style guide provides you with a step-by-step approach to building a cover letter from heading to closing (and in that order).
+This workshop-style guide provides you with a step-by-step approach to building a cover letter from heading to closing (and in that order), and free cover letter templates to get you started.

 A good Cover Letter will accomplish three main objectives: